 [Note: ExpertPhotography is supported by readers.
 Product links on ExpertPhotography are referral links.
 If you use one of these and buy something, we make a little bit of money.
 Need more info?
 See how it all works here.]

 1. Plan a Cookie Photography Shoot Based on Your Goal

-The most important thing before any shooting is deciding on your goal.
-Saying that you just want a photo of cookies isn’t enough.
+The most important thing before any shoot is deciding on your goal.
+Saying that you only want a photo of cookies isn’t enough.

 Who is your character?
 Who is the person baking your delicious cookies?
 This will define the atmosphere of your shot.